seibert-media/automatix/README.md

 - [RR] **R**emote process still **R**unning
 - [SE] **S**yntax **E**rror

-The terminal (T) answer starts an interactive Bash-Shell (/bin/bash -i).
+The terminal (T) answer starts an interactive Bash-Shell.
- Therefore .bashrc is executed, but the command prompt (PS1) is replaced to indicate, we are still in an automatix process.
+ Therefore .bashrc is executed, but the command prompt (PS1) is replaced to indicate, that we are still in an automatix process.

 # EXTRAS